 By now we all have some level of knowledge of the benefits of going solar.
 Whether a business or a home, solar panels will allow you to produce clean energy while lowering or even getting rid of your electricity bills.
-Once you decide solar panels are for you, you must decide on the way your solar panels will be mounted.
+Once you decide solar panels are for you, it’s great to learn about the various solar panel mounting options available.

 Solar panels can be mounted in a variety of ways.
 Photovoltaic mounting systems are used to mount solar panels to surfaces such as the roof and the ground.
 Each project is unique and requires a proper assessment of the space to come up with the best possible solution.
 So, let’s explore the 3 options currently available for homes and businesses.

 A roof mount is a popular option when exploring solar panels for your home or business.
 The roof mount must have full sun exposure and be in good condition.
 The roof mount is the most dangerous of the mounting options.
 This is due to the fact that the installer will have to climb up the roof and attach them without doing any damage to your roof.
 In addition, some may not like the look of the panels on the roof.
 There are options available now, such as SolarSkins, https://sunshinerenewable.com/residential-solar/solar-panel-covers/ that provide curb appeal to your solar panels.